Skip to content

 tag: "production" # Run on nodes with this tag

-name: "worker-1" # Or run on a specific node
+name: "worker-1" # Run on a specific node

 ignore-pressure: false # Consider node resource pressure